top of page

 Working With Individuals

 I work with adult individuals navigating life transitions, emotional challenges, stress, trauma, and questions of meaning or direction.
-Therapy provides a relationally safe environment for self-exploration, healing longstanding patterns, and developing greater clarity and resilience in daily life.
+Therapy can provide a relationally safe environment for self-exploration, healing longstanding patterns, and developing greater clarity and resilience in daily life.

 Working With Couples

-Couples therapy focuses on improving communication, increasing understanding, and addressing relational patterns that create distance or conflict.
-Together, we work to strengthen connection, foster emotional safety, and support healthier, more satisfying relationships.
+Couples therapy focuses on improving communication, increasing compassion and understanding, and addressing relational patterns that create distance or conflict.
+Together, we work to strengthen connection, foster emotional safety, and support a healthier, more satisfying relationship.

 How can Telehealth sessions help me?